 While online marketing has become an integral part of any business’s marketing efforts, there have been long-standing arguments on which is most effective.
-On one hand, we have traditional methods that your target audience already understands and uses, and on the other, a plethora of methods known for their cost effectiveness and reach.
+On one hand, we have traditional methods such as booklet printing that your target audience already understands and uses, and on the other, a plethora of methods known for their cost-effectiveness and reach.

 While both platforms have proven themselves to be valuable, the digital age has had a huge impact on traditional marketing.
 Businesses around the world have altered their marketing budgets to increase investments in many forms of online marketing.
 From investing in search engine optimization, email marketing, and social media marketing, to name a few, you have a number of different ways to reach your customers, regardless of the business you are operating.
 For example, Ballantine’s guide on car dealership digital marketing is a great resource to utilize if you are in this industry.
 Though niche, online marketing has the ability to drive your business forward.

-However, all is not lost.
-Traditional media still has its merits, and is still a force to be reckoned with.
-Here are
+However, even though online marketing has surged in popularity, traditional media has its merits and is still a force to be reckoned with.
+Here are:

 4 Ways how traditional marketing can boost your sales when you’re online